• ๐Ÿ‡บ๐Ÿ‡ธ EN

 Click any club name on the rankings leaderboard to view its full ranking history.
 The detail page shows three charts: a Rating Over Time line chart that plots the team's Elo points over time with color-coded data points for each type of change (gold for games, green for placements, gray for starting points, red for adjustments), a Point Changes by Type bar chart that shows total gains (green) and losses (red) grouped by entry type, and a Win/Loss Point Distribution histogram showing how game point changes are distributed across ranges (green for gains, red for losses).
 Hover over any point or bar to see details.

 Below the chart, the history table shows the date, type of change (Game, Placement, Start, or Adjustment), context (opponent for games, tournament for placements), points before, point change, and points after.
 Game entries link to the game detail page.
-Use the scope tabs to switch between Europe and World history.
+Use the scope tabs to switch between geographic scopes (e.g., Europe, World, Canary Islands).
 Click Back to Rankings to return to the leaderboard.

 The Player Directory is a searchable public list of all players in the system.
 Use it to find player profiles, view statistics, and see game history.